artem-zyktin/tenvex/README.md

 ### Storage policy

 Each node's operands are stored by value or by `const&` depending on size and triviality.
-This avoids dangling references to temporary sub-expressions:
+Leaves are small and stored by value; only larger composite nodes are held by `const&`.
+That reference can point at a temporary sub-expression, so a compound expression must not be kept in `auto` past its statement (see [Performance and best practices](#performance-and-best-practices)):

 ```cpp
 // trivially copyable && trivially destructible && sizeof(T) <= 16  ->  stored by value